To get started with a simple Mesh, create a GraphQL Mesh configuration file -

 You need to install

-@graphql-mesh/runtime to access GraphQL Mesh Schema inside your code.
+@graphql-mesh/config to access GraphQL Mesh Schema inside your code.

 Since GraphQL-Mesh schema is created during runtime (based on your external API sources), it's not possible to access it without serving it.